Francis Ford Coppola, wine, and family

 “I like to drink wine, but I don’t make wine,” he told the audience of 150 or so.
 “I don’t know how to do it.
 I suppose I’ve learned how it’s done, but that’s not why I do this.
 I like to drink wine.”

 Which, in my 20-plus years of talking to celebrity winery owners, was the first time anyone has been that forthright.
-Talk to the entrepreneurs, actors, and musicians who get into the wine business, and they throw winespeak around like heart-shaped cards on Valentine’s Day, assuming that’s how they can make their bones.
+Talk to the entrepreneurs, actors, and musicians who get into the wine business, and they throw winespeak around like heart-shaped cards on Valentine’s Day.
+Maybe they figure that’s how they can make their bones.
 But Coppola didn’t say brix or clones, never mentioned scores or critics, and spent more time showing pictures of his family — and singing about them — than almost anything else.

 There were literally dozens of wines available to taste at the event, but I’ll hold off writing about them.
 Conditions were not conducive to tasting, with so many people crammed into the lobby of a 1930s movie theater, and the more expensive wines were mixed in with the cheaper ones so it was hard to tell which was which.
 My general impression: the grocery store-style wines were solid, if a little ordinary.